Guidance for seafood businesses on working safely during Covid-19

 Trade body UKHospitality has published guidance and FAQs on the current rules as they apply to hospitality businesses in England.
 They have previously published advice on covid secure working and risk assessments.

-Food sector businesses in England with more than 50 employees can now access government support to set up rapid, on-site Covid-19 testing for asymptomatic employees who are unable to work from home.
-Free lateral flow test kits will be available until 31 March 2021.
-Register and access more information on setting up a testing site for asymptomatic employees here.
+Businesses in England with more than 50 employees have been invited to set up rapid, on-site Covid-19 testing centre for asymptomatic employees who are unable to work from home.
+Free lateral flow test kits are being provided until the end of June 2021.

 Information for businesses in Scotland

 Scotland moved from protection level 4 to protection level 3 on Monday 26 April 2021.
 Find out more about current restrictions in Scotland here.

 Most of Scotland will move to level 2 on Monday 17 May 2021.
 Check the level in your area here.